 Police have noted that Staley showed no signs of impairment after the accident, but they continue to investigate whether or not any drugs, illegal or legal, were a factor in the crash.
 They also expect full toxicology reports from both drivers in the accident, based on blood samples taken at the scene, within eight weeks of the date of the accident, which is standard procedure.

 The four softball players killed in the accident were Jaiden Pelton of Telephone, Texas and Meagan Richardson, of Wylie, Texas, both of whom were 19; Katelynn Woodlee, of Dodd City, Texas, who was 18; and 20-year-old Brooke Deckard, of Blue Ridge, Texas.

 The families of these young women deserve answers, as do the families of the players who were injured.
 In addition to Oklahoma police, the National Highway Traffic Safety Administration (NHTSA) is also conducting a thorough investigation.
 There is a lot to look at in this case, including the usual factors such as the skills and abilities of the driver or drivers and the mechanical condition or possible defects in both vehicles.
 But with the evidence of drugs in the cabin of the tractor-trailer, another wrinkle should be looked at.
 If drugs are discovered to be a factor in the accident, other parties may have had some level of fault in the accident, including drug companies, or even physicians.
-Also, Quickway know he had been prescribed those drugs, and what steps did they take to mitigate the risks?
+Also, Quickway knew he had been prescribed those drugs, and what steps did they take to mitigate the risks?

 If you or a loved one have been injured or killed in an accident involving any type of vehicle, please contact the knowledgeable and experienced Truck Accident Injury Lawyer at Hill Law Firm as soon as possible, so that we can conduct a thorough investigation and help you protect your rights.